mitkonikov/SchoolNet/readme.md

 ### Development

 > Because of the latest developments, SchoolNet officially implemented an *SSL* protocol which is much more secure.
-All you need to do is revert back to the HTTP server protocol. *We are building a guide on how to do that properly.*
+For local development, all you need to do is revert back to the HTTP server protocol. *We are building a guide on how to do that properly.*

 If anyone wants to set up this server on their own computer, he can absolutely do it and here's how!
 We know that some of you might prefer Sublime, or Notepad++, or Visual Studio, but we **strongly** recommend **Visual Studio Code** as your main editor.
 It allows you to run multiple shell consoles inside the editor itself.
 Also, debugging Node.js app with Visual Studio Code is really easy!
 You can set breakpoints anywhere in the code!
 It's just beautiful!